Markovian Promoter Models: A Mechanistic Alternative to Hill Functions in Gene Regulatory Networks: Code Availability

 The Gillespie Stochastic Simulation Algorithm (SSA) \citep{gillespie1977exact} and the Chemical Master Equation \citep{gillespie1992rigorous} provide rigorous frameworks for stochastic chemical kinetics.
 By explicitly tracking all molecular events, SSA captures intrinsic noise from discrete molecular events \citep{elowitz2002stochastic}, rare stochastic transitions in bistable systems \citep{gardner2000construction}, and promoter bursting and transcriptional noise \citep{raj2006stochastic}.
 However, explicitly modeling all binding/unbinding events for gene regulation becomes computationally prohibitive in whole-cell models.
 The computational cost scales as $O(N_{genes} \times N_{TF} \times \bar{n})$ where $N_{genes}$ is the number of genes, $N_{TF}$ is the number of transcription factors, and $\bar{n}$ is the average number of binding sites \citep{drawert2012stochastic}.
 Gene regulation involves fast binding events on the timescale of seconds and slow expression dynamics on the timescale of minutes to hours, requiring prohibitively small time steps \citep{haseltine2002approximate}.
 Furthermore, detailed $k_{on}$ and $k_{off}$ values for every TF-DNA interaction are rarely available \citep{rohs2010origins}.

 We present a hybrid framework that bridges gene regulation and stochastic chemical kinetics by coarse-graining detailed binding kinetics into discrete promoter states while maintaining proper stochastic dynamics and reaction orders.
 The framework maintains several key principles.
 All reactions remain 0th, 1st, or 2nd order, compatible with standard CME frameworks \citep{gillespie1977exact, anderson2007error}.
 Promoter states are discrete and stochastic, capturing gene expression noise at its source \citep{peccoud1995markovian, sanchez2013regulation}.
 The model is grounded in binding kinetics \citep{ackers1982quantitative} but can be parameterized from accessible transcriptomic and proteomic data \citep{vogel2012insights} rather than requiring detailed binding constants.
 Gene regulatory modules can be seamlessly incorporated into existing whole-cell CME models without modifying the core simulation engine \citep{karr2012whole}.
 Cooperative binding \citep{ackers1982quantitative} and multi-input logic \citep{buchler2003molecular} emerge naturally from the Markovian state space without violating mass-action kinetics.
+Meanwhile, we also validate the methods by leverage high-throughput experimental ChEC-seq (Chromatin Endogenous Cleavage) data \citep{rossiHighresolutionProteinArchitecture2021a}, which offers higher spatial and temporal resolution than ChIP-seq.
+By interpreting ChEC-seq signal intensities as fractional dwell times, we can infer effective in vivo kinetic rates for promoter states \citep{vanbelzenChromatinEndogenousCleavage2024a}, turning static binding maps into dynamic kinetic models.

 The key insight is to coarse-grain the detailed binding kinetics into a discrete promoter state $S \in \{0, 1, \ldots, n\}$ representing the number of bound transcription factors.
 This allows gene regulation to be treated as a combination of promoter transitions (1st and 2nd order reactions between promoter states), transcription (state-dependent 0th order production), and post-transcriptional processes (standard 1st and 2nd order reactions).
 All reactions maintain proper mass-action kinetics, enabling seamless integration with CME frameworks while capturing the essential stochastic and nonlinear features of gene regulation.